5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof/README.md

 - [Credits](#credits)

 ## How the spoof works
-**OpenCore Legacy Patcher** (OCLP) v0.3.2 introduced a set of new booter and kernel patches which make use of macOS'es virtualization capabilities (VMM) to trick it into "thinking" it is running in a Virtual Machine:
+**OpenCore Legacy Patcher** (OCLP) 0.3.2 introduced a set of new booter and kernel patches which utilize macOS'es virtualization capabilities (VMM) to trick it into "believing" that it's running in a Virtual Machine:

 > Parrotgeek1's VMM patch set would force `kern.hv_vmm_present` to always return `True`.
 With hv_vmm_present returning True, both **`OSInstallerSetupInternal`** and **`SoftwareUpdateCore`** will set the **`VMM-x86_64`** board-id while the rest of the OS will continue with the original ID.
 >